 All Arcadia students are required to participate in the pre-session course AMX315/316 British Politics and Culture since 1945.
 This class is designed exclusively for study abroad students and aims to give an introduction to major themes, events, and personalities which have shaped social, cultural and political development in the United Kingdom since the end of World War II.
 Relevant co-curricular trips are included.

 AMX315/316 is worth 10 Swansea credits (2.5 semester hour credits).
-Fall students will earn 2.5 semester hours of credit for the pre-session plus 12 semester hours during the fall term for a total of 14.5 semester hours of credit.
+Fall students will earn 2.5 semester hours of credit for the pre-session plus 12 semester hours during the fall semester for a total of 14.5 semester hours of credit.
 Spring students will earn 2.5 semester hours of credit for the pre-session plus 15 semester hours during the spring semester for a total of 17.5 semester hours of credit.

 Admittance into HE Level 6/Honors-level classes is selective and at the discretion of Swansea's departmental tutors upon review of students’ official transcripts.